0113 206 8952

 |Leeds Site Lead

-Kate is a the RDS YH Site Lead for Leeds, and a Senior Research Fellow in Applied Health at the Leeds Institute of Health Sciences, University of Leeds.
+Kate is a Senior Research Fellow in Applied Health at the Leeds Institute of Health Sciences, University of Leeds.
 She is a part-time General Adviser for the YH RDS.
 Kate's research interests include chronic respiratory disease; lung cancer and mesothelioma; stroke; continuity of care and patient and public engagement with research.
 She has experience of both quantitative and qualitative methods.
 Kate is a member of the European Lung Foundation Council and a trustee of the June Hancock Mesothelioma Research Fund, acting as the Fund's Research Manager pro bono.
 She also has an interest in community matters and is Chair of Trustees at the Pudsey Wellbeing Centre and Chair of Harewood Parish Council.

 0113 343 0860